-- Get your cameras ready as you meander through the Antelope Canyon, one of the most visited slot canyons in the American Southwest.
+- Get your cameras ready as you hike through the Antelope Canyon, one of the most visited slot canyons in the American Southwest.

 - Immerse yourself in the rich cultural heritage of Navajo people as you take a 4x4 open-air truck tour through Monument Valley and Navajo Nation.

-- Journey by foot to Delicate Arch at Arches National Park.
+- Journey by foot to through Arches National Park.

-- Take in spectacular sunset views of Canyonlands National Park at Dead Horse State Park.
+- Take in spectacular views of Canyonlands National Park.

 - Experience pioneer history at Capitol Reef National Park.

 - Explore the past lives of the Ancestral Puebloans dwelling and artifacts at the excavated sites at Anasazi Indian State Park.